flexera-public/flexera-plugins/azure/rs_azure_sql/README.md

 ```
 import "plugins/rs_azure_sql"
 ```
-For more information on using packages, please refer to the RightScale online documenataion.
+For more information on using packages, please refer to the RightScale online documentation.
 [Importing a Package](http://docs.rightscale.com/ss/guides/ss_packaging_cats.html#importing-a-package)

 Azure SQL Database resources can now be created by specifying a resource declaration with the desired fields.
 See the Supported Actions section for a full list of supported actions.
-The resulting resrouce can be manipulated just like the native RightScale resources in RCL and CAT.
+The resulting resource can be manipulated just like the native RightScale resources in RCL and CAT.
 See the Examples Section for more examples and complete CAT's.

 ## Supported Resources
  - sql_server